 Rune Enhancement: Leveling Your Runes

 Rune enhancement is the process of leveling runes using other runes as material.
-Here is how it works:
+Here’s how it works:

 Enhancement Mechanics